tohas1986/openbmc/poky/documentation/ref-manual/terms.rst

      section in the Yocto Project Overview and Concepts Manual.

    :term:`SPDX`
-      This term means *Software Package Data Exchange*, and is used as an open standard for providing a *Software Bill of Materials* (:term:`SBOM`).
+      This term means *Software Package Data Exchange*, and is used as a open standard for providing a *Software Bill of Materials* (:term:`SBOM`).
       This standard is developed through a `Linux Foundation project
       <https://spdx.dev/>`__ and is used by the OpenEmbedded Build System to
-      provide an :term:`SBOM` associated to each software image.
+      provide an :term:`SBOM` associated to each a software image.

-      For details, see Wikipedia's :wikipedia:`SPDX page <Software_Package_Data_Exchange>` and the ":ref:`dev-manual/sbom:creating a software bill of materials`" section of the Development Tasks manual.
+      For details, see Wikipedia's :wikipedia:`SPDX page <Software_Package_Data_Exchange>` and the ":ref:`dev-manual/common-tasks:creating a software bill of materials`" section of the Development Tasks manual.

    :term:`Sysroot`